pjgreer/ukb-rap-tools/GWAS_pipeline/README.md

  I probably made this too complex, but while working these out, several sections rely on a prior section in order to run properly.

- There are 6 seperate parts:
+ There are 6 seperate parts please see the README in each folder for a full description of each step:

  1. genotype file preparation
  2. genotype file liftover to grch38
  3. GWAS using imputed dataset with plink
  4. GWAS using imputed dataset with regenie